aloisiohks/LFP26650-SOPalgorithmMPC/readme.md

 If you use this software in your work please cite the thesis below or reference this repository using the following DOI <a href="https://zenodo.org/badge/latestdoi/398843010"><img src="https://zenodo.org/badge/398843010.svg" alt="DOI"></a>

-This repository contains the MPC-based lithium-ion battery state of power estimation algorithm for the A123 26650 m1b cell developed and used in the following publication
+This repository contains the MPC-based lithium-ion battery state of power estimation algorithm for the A123 26650 m1b cell developed and used in the following publications

 Kawakita de Souza, A., Plett, G.L., Trimboli, M.S.,, “A Model Predictive Control-Based State of Power Estimation Algorithm Using Adaptive Weighting,” in Proc.
 35nd Electric Vehicle Symposium (EVS35), Oslo, Norway, (June 2022).